1 Quick start

 1.3 Are computations always hard?

 A common objection to Bayesian model selection and \(L_0\) criteria is that they’re computationally unfeasible as the number of covariates \(p\) grows.
 It is true that the problem is worst-case NP-hard even in canonical linear regression (see for example Natarajan (1995), Cover and Van Campenhout (2007), Foster, Karloff, and Thaler (2015)), in the sense that one can always design a dataset such that finding the best model according to these criteria has an exponential cost in \(p\).
-However this is in a worst-case scenario, in practice one may be able to solve the problem quickly, in particular as \(n\) grows and under so-called sparsity constraints.
-These issues are discussed in Chapters 4 and (background-bms), for now we provide an example where \(p=200\) and \(n=200\).
+However this is in a worst-case scenario, in practice one may be able to solve the problem quickly.
+In particular as \(n\) grows and under so-called sparsity constraints, \(L_0\) criteria and Bayesian posterior probabilities concentrate on a small subset of models with high probability, which often facilitates model search.
+These issues are discussed in Chapters 3 and 4, and Chapter 5 discusses important implementation details and further nuances (for example, larger \(n\) makes model-specific calculations harder).
+For now we provide an example where \(p=200\) and \(n=200\).
 The first six covariates have non-zero effects \(\beta_1=0.5\), \(\beta_2=0.6\), …, \(\beta_{6}=1\), whereas \(\beta_7=\ldots = \beta_p=0\).
 The covariates are generated from a multivariate Gaussian with unit variances and 0.7 pairwise correlations, which is a moderately strong correlation structure.

 Code